faasm/faasm/docs/benchmarks.md

 The timing and CPU measurements can be taken by running:

 ```
-inv runtime-bench-time
+inv bench-time
 ```

-Results are written to `/tmp/runtime-bench-speed.csv`.
+Results are written to `/tmp/runtime-bench-time.csv`.

 The memory measurements require access to details of the Docker daemon, hence need to be run as root: